What is a DNG file format?

 As the name implies, it is meant to be a negative file format that multiple applications and printers can use.

-JPEG, on the other hand, is a lossy compression format.
-That means you lose some of the data when you change a DNG file to JPEG.
+JPG, on the other hand, is a lossy compression.
+That means you lose some of the data when you change a DNG file to JPG.
 The lost data is not essential for printing or displaying the image but may be necessary for editing.

 DNG vs. RAW: Which is better and why?